HomeArticlesHow ToValidate Email Addresses

 ^[a-zA-Z0-9._%+\-]{1,64}@[a-zA-Z0-9.\-]{1,255}\.[a-zA-Z]{2,}$

-For MX validation, the DNS query type is MX (type 15 in DNS protocol).
-The presence of at least one MX record with a valid priority integer and mail exchanger hostname is sufficient for this layer to pass.
+For MX validation, the DNS query type is MX (type 15 in the DNS protocol).
+At least one MX record with a valid priority integer and mail exchanger hostname is enough for this layer to pass.

-Double opt-in is the definitive validation method — it proves the address is real, accessible, and controlled by the person who submitted it.
-All other layers are pre-filters that improve list quality before the confirmation email is sent.
+Double opt-in remains the definitive validation method.
+It proves the address is real, accessible, and controlled by whoever submitted it.
+Every other layer is a pre-filter that improves list quality before that confirmation email goes out.

-Use the Email Validator to run all four layers on any address instantly.
+The Email Validator runs all four layers on any address in one pass.

 Frequently Asked Questions